jackdonofrio/CHIP-8/README.md

 For graphical output, I've wired my Pi to a 128x64 SSD1306 oled display, with each of the 64x32 CHIP-8 pixels scaled up by 4.

-Currently, it passes almost all tests that don't involve keypresses.
+Currently, it passes all tests that don't involve keypresses.

 I found [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) to be highly useful in implementing this emulator.